 But unfortunately, still many people don’t listen to our advice.
 We still receive a lot of complaints from people with payday loans.

-People have to understand that it’s absolutely possible to get a personal loan if you are with bad credit.
+People have to understand that it’s absolutely possible to get a personal loan with bad credit.
 Your APR will be higher, but times less than these 400% payday APR.

 In the end case, people with bad credit who can’t qualify for a personal loan can try alternative payday loans.
 These loans are more expensive than personal loans but less expensive than payday loans.

-ElitePersonalFinance have created detailed guides on these types of loans.
-We highly recommend that you spend some time to understand bad credit loans because this will save you a lot of money.
+ElitePersonalFinance has created detailed guides on these types of loans.
+We highly recommend that you spend some time understanding bad credit loans because this will save you a lot of money.
 Here are our recommendations:

 Alternative payday loans.
-In this guide, we will explain how alternative payday loans work.
-Very useful information for people with really bad credit.
+This guide will explain how alternative payday loans work—beneficial information for people with really bad credit.